-I approach experiences of distress as ecologically entangled and explore the body, through dance movement improvisation, as an art-making and storytelling medium.
-Taking an experimental approach, I develop the scripts I use for facilitating sessions from my own movement practice using slow-somatic movement and guided imagery.
-The prompts and invitations I offer to facilitate guided movement are inspired by the movements of non-human animals, the elements and other objects.
-The practice offers exploratory and playful ways into the body as a site for listening to the inner self by tracing sensations, moving from impulse and allowing the body to speak through writing, drawing, moving and storytelling.
-I take a collaborative, person-centred and trauma-informed approach to all of my work.
+I take an experimental approach and develop the scores I use for facilitating sessions from my own movement improvisation practice encountering the architecture of environments I am practicing in.
+I activate my relationship with environments through contact improvisation, slow-somatic movement, dreaming and encountering the land as a partner in dance.
+The prompts and invitations I offer to facilitate guided movement are often inspired by the movements of companion species I meet along the way, landscapes, elements and other objects.
+The practice offers exploratory and playful ways into the body as a site for listening to the inner self by tracing sensations, moving from impulse and allowing the body to speak through writing, mark-making and storytelling.